Notes on solutions of KZ equations modulo $p^s$ and $p$-adic limit $s\to\infty$: Change of variables

 It is known that system \eqref{KZ} of the differential KZ equations has suitable asymptotic zones with appropriate local coordinates, in which the differential KZ equations have singularities only at the coordinate hyperplanes.
 See a definition of the asymptotic zones, for example, in \cite{V2}.
 The coordinates $u$ defined in \eqref{uz} are local coordinates in one of the asymptotic zones.
 In these coordinates, system \eqref{KZ} takes the form, \bean && \frac{\der I}{\der u_n}=0,\qquad \frac{\der I}{\der u_i} \,=\, \frac 12 \Big(\frac{\Om_i}{u_i} + \on{Reg}_i(u)\Big) I, \quad i=1,\dots,n-1, \\ \notag && \phantom{aaaaaaaaaaaa} I_1+\dots+I_n =0, \eean where $\Om_i=\sum_{i\leq k<l\leq n}\Om_{k,l}$ and $\on{Reg}_i(u)$ is an $n\times n$-matrix depending on $u$ and regular at the origin $u=0$.
 The origin is a regular singular point of system \eqref{Ku} and one may expand solutions at the origin in suitable series in the variables $u$.

 \vsk.2> Any polynomial $\hat I^{[lp^s-1]}_{p^s}(u)$ is a solution of system \eqref{Ku} modulo $p^s$.
-We expand the polynomial $\hat I^{[lp^s-1]}_{p^s}(u)$ at $u=0$ and show that this expansion has a $p$-adic limit as $s\to\infty$.
-In that way we obtain a $g$-dimensional space of $p$-adic solutions of system \eqref{Ku}, which is the same as the original system \eqref{KZ} of the differential KZ equations up to the change of variables, $z=z(u)$.
+We will expand the polynomial $\hat I^{[lp^s-1]}_{p^s}(u)$ at $u=0$ and show that this expansion has a $p$-adic limit as $s\to\infty$.
+In that way we will construct a $g$-dimensional space of $p$-adic solutions of system \eqref{Ku}, which is the same as the original system \eqref{KZ} of the differential KZ equations up to the change of variables, $z=z(u)$.